-Our Reception class teacher has Early Years' experience.
-In addition, the class has well qualified support assistants on a full time basis.
-We also welcome parental help in the classroom and on trips and visits which are planned regularly.
+Our Reception and nursery class is taught by a teacher with Early Years' experience.
+In addition, the class has well-qualified support assistants on a full time basis.
+We also welcome parental help in the classroom and on trips and visits, which are planned regularly.
 We believe strongly in the importance of keeping our practice up to date.
 We therefore ensure that all our staff working in the Foundation Stage attend courses and training on a regular basis as part of our school professional development programme.